Cochrane community grant program

 Funding eligibility

-Nonprofit societies or charitable organizations that work to address local social needs within Cochrane and West Rocky View County areas may be eligible for the grant.
-Programs or projects must also align with the FCSS and/or the United Way of Calgary and Area mandates.
+Non-profit and charitable organizations that address local social needs within Cochrane and West Rocky View County may be eligible to apply.
+Programs, activities or services must align with the mandate of Cochrane FCSS and/or United Way of Calgary and Area.

 - foster a sense of belonging and promote social inclusion